KatePaulauskas/watch-store/README.md

 **MoSCoW Prioritisation:**

 To prioritise tasks, the MoSCoW method (Must have, Should have, Could have, and Won’t have) was utilised with labels.
 This prioritisation method helped categorise the importance of each user story, ensuring that essential features were developed first within an iteration, while less critical features were scheduled for later development if necessary.
-The implementation can be reviewed [here](https://github.com/KatePaulauskas/watch-store/issues).
+The implementation can be reviewed [here](https://github.com/KatePaulauskas/watch-store/issues?q=is%3Aissue+is%3Aclosed).

 **Kanban Board Management:**

-A Kanban board within GitHub Projects was used to manage user stories, divided into three columns: Todo, In Progress, and Done.
+A Kanban board within GitHub Projects was used to manage user stories, divided into four columns: Todo, In Progress, Done and Backlog.
 This provided clear visibility into the project's status at any given time.
 The board can be viewed [here](https://github.com/users/KatePaulauskas/projects/4).

 **Milestones and Iterative Progress:**

-Milestones were established to define the project's iterations and were linked to the project epics.
-Each user story was allocated to one of six iterations, ensuring a structured development process and smooth progress tracking.
+Project milestones were carefully aligned with the established project epics to guide its development in structured phases.
+Each user story was assigned to one of six iterations, ensuring clear progress tracking and facilitating a smooth workflow throughout the project.
 The project milestones can be seen [here](https://github.com/KatePaulauskas/watch-store/milestones).

-By leveraging these Agile practices and tools, the project maintained a clear and organised structure, allowing for effective tracking and timely completion of all 41 user stories.
+By leveraging these Agile practices and tools, the project maintained a clear and organised structure, allowing for effective tracking and timely completion of 42 user stories.

 ## User Experience Design